SAIL-Energy/eel-hci2026/index.md

 <span id="program-venue" />
 ## Program & Venue
-The workshop will be held as part of the <a href="https://muc2024.mensch-und-computer.de/en/" target=_blank style="text-decoration:underline;">Mensch & Computer 2024 (MuC'24)</a> conference in Karlsruhe.
+The workshop will be held as part of the <a href="https://muc2024.mensch-und-computer.de/en/" target=_blank style="text-decoration:underline;">Mensch & Computer 2024 (MuC'24)</a> conference in Karlsruhe, Germany.

 Planned date for the workshop is September 1st, 2024.